jonaprieto/logic-cm0845/lab2/README.md

 Counts {cases = 6, tried = 6, errors = 0, failures = 0}
 ```

-If you don't have `hunit` library, you can install it as follows in the shell:
+If you don't have `hunit` library, you can go for it and install it as follows.
+In your console, invoke cabal.

 ```Haskell
 cabal install hunit